nodesmith/aion-wiki/Aion-Owner's-Manual.md

 **E.g.**

 ```
-eth.sendTransaction({from:’0x1234123412341234123412341234123412341234123412341234123412341234’, to: ‘0xabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcd’, value: 10000)
+eth.sendTransaction({from:’0xa012341234123412341234123412341234123412341234123412341234123412’, to: ‘0xabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcd’, value: 10000)
 ```

 ### CREATE WALLET BACKUP OR IMPORT ACCOUNT

 We recommend you keep track of your keystore files and copy them over to the new binary to successfully import/export accounts.
-Fore more details, refer to “create wallet backup” under “Configuration” of the “Setting up your Aion node” section.

 # Appendix